ShadowFlade/slider/README.md

 **minValue**. **Default** option is //TODO.

+**startPos1** determines start position of the first handle in pixels.

+**startPos2** determines start position of the second handle in pixels.

+**startValue1** determines start position of the first handle infered from the handed value.

+**startValue2** determines start position of the second handle infered from the handed value.

+> Note: **startValue** settings will overwrite **startPos** settings.
+Do not use them together to avoid confusion.

 **toolTip**.
 Determines whether value is displayed or not.
 Option type is **boolean**.

 **marker**.
 Determines whether scale will be created or not (does not depend on tooltip option).
 Option type is **boolean**.